aresobus/lightweight-models/deeplab/README.md

 ## Technical Details

-This model is based on the TensorFlow [implementation](https://github.com/aresobus/lightweight-models/tree/main/src/deeplab) of DeepLab v3.
+This model is based on the  [implementation](https://github.com/aresobus/lightweight-models/tree/main/src/deeplab) of DeepLab v3.
 You might want to inspect the [conversion script](./scripts/convert_deeplab.sh), or download original pre-trained weights [here](https://github.com/aresobus/lightweight-models/blob/main/src/deeplab/model.json).
 To convert the weights locally, run the script as follows, replacing `dist` with the target directory:

 ```bash
 ./scripts/convert_deeplab.sh --target_dir ./scripts/dist